Extractive Industries in an Overheated World

 Robert Jan Pijpers holds a PhD in Social Anthropology from the University of Oslo.
 His research focuses on the micro-politics of (large-scale) mining in West Africa.
 He is co-coordinator of both the AEGIS Collaborative Research Group 'Resource Extraction in Africa' and the EASA 'Anthropology of Mining' Network.
 He is the editor of Mining Encounters: Extractive Industries in an Overheated World (Pluto, 2018).

-Introduction: Negotiating the Multiple Edges of Mining Encounters - Thomas Hylland Eriksen & Robert Jan Pijpers
+1. Introduction: Negotiating the Multiple Edges of Mining Encounters - Robert Jan Pijpers and Thomas Hylland Eriksen

-1. From Allegiance to Connection: Structural Injustice, Scholarly Norms, and the Anthropological Ethics of Mining Encounters - Alex Golub
+2. From Allegiance to Connection: Structural Injustice, Scholarly Norms and the Anthropological Ethics of Mining Encounters - Alex Golub

-2. The ‘Shooting Fields of Porgera Joint Venture’: An Exploration of Corporate Power, Reputational Dynamics, and Indigenous Agency - Catherine Coumans
+3. The ‘Shooting Fields of Porgera Joint Venture’: An Exploration of Corporate Power, Reputational Dynamics and Indigenous Agency - Catherine Coumans

-3. Rubbish at the Border: A Minefield of Conservation Politics at the Lawa River, Suriname/French Guiana - Sabine Luning & Marjo de Theije
+4. Rubbish at the Border: A Minefield of Conservation Politics at the Lawa River, Suriname/French Guiana - Sabine Luning and Marjo de Theije

-6. Coal Trafficking: Reworking National Energy Security via Coal Transport at the North Karanpura Coalfields, India - Patrik Oskarsson & Nikas Kindo
+7. Coal Trafficking: Reworking National Energy Security via Coal Transport at the North Karanpura Coalfields, India - Patrik Oskarsson and Nikas Kindo

-7. Diamonds and Plural Temporalities: Articulating Encounters in the Mines of Sierra Leone - Lorenzo D’Angelo
+8. Diamonds and Plural Temporalities: Articulating Encounters in the Mines of Sierra Leone -Lorenzo D’Angelo

 Notes on Contributors